-Experts predict another extra-active hurricane season in the Atlantic
+Experts predict another abnormally active hurricane season in the Atlantic

 Things become a bit murkier when one looks to upper-level winds in the North Atlantic, which have trended stronger than typical.
 On the one hand, when high-altitude winds are strong, they act to tear apart fledgling systems and cut back on the odds of development.
 But they’re also connected to slower surface wind speeds, which reduces the amount of turbulence in the upper layer of the ocean.
 That in turn lets the waters heat up more, adding fuel to the seas to sustain stronger storms.

-It’s an atmospheric tug of war of sorts that cloud slightly hamper tropical cyclone activity, but, when combined with the other mechanisms Klotzbach identified, an above-average season is still favored
+It’s an atmospheric tug-of-war that slightly hampers tropical cyclone activity, but, when combined with other mechanisms identified by Klotzbach, an above-average season is still favored

 Putting it all together, Klotzbach and his team are calling for 17 named storms, five more than average, and eight hurricanes.
 They think nine days this season will feature one or more major hurricanes swirling through the Atlantic.

 They’ve also identified the likelihood that storms in the Atlantic burn through about 150 ACE units of energy.
-ACE, or Accumulated Cyclone Energy, is a measure of how much energy a storm transforms into wind, and is a good indicator of how active a season is.
+ACE, or Accumulated Cyclone Energy, is a measure of how much energy a storm transforms into wind, and it’s a good indicator of a season’s activity.
 Stronger storms tally up more ACE, while weaker storms hardly net any.
 The average for a season is 106 units.

-Despite the worrying forecast, it’s important to remember that it’s only April, and not a single storm has formed yet.
+Despite the worrying forecast, it’s important to remember that it’s only April, and not a single storm has formed.
 Right now, it’s all about probabilities.

-“The probability of landfall for any one location along the coast is very low and reflects the fact that, in any one season, most U.S. coastal areas will not feel the effects of a hurricane no matter how active the individual season is,” read the report.
+“The probability of landfall for any one location along the coast is very low and reflects the fact that, in any one season, most U.S. coastal areas will not feel the effects of a hurricane no matter how active the individual season is,” the report states.

 That said, Klotzbach’s predictions underscore the importance of advanced preparation, and authorities urge being ready long before a storm strikes.

-“Coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them, and they need to prepare the same for every season, regardless of how much activity is predicted,” wrote Klotzbach in the report.
+“Coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them, and they need to prepare the same for every season, regardless of how much activity is predicted,” the report says.

-The Colorado State forecast is similar to the outlook from AccuWeather, which is calling for about the same number of named storms, hurricanes, and major hurricanes.
+The Colorado State forecast is similar to the outlook from AccuWeather, which is calling for about the same number of named storms, hurricanes and major hurricanes.